SESYNC-ci/text-mining-CACI-lesson/docs/_slides/networks.md

 : Is a network qualitative or quantitative data?

 Answer
-: It certainly doesn't fall into line with traditional statistical methods, but the variables involved are categorical.
+: {:.fragment} It certainly doesn't fall into line with traditional statistical methods, but the variables involved are categorical.
 Methods for fitting models on networks (e.g. ERGMs) are an active research area.

 ===